lukeinator42/MongoReplicator/README.md

 - get '/sync': syncs the node with its peer node.

 ### Credits
 by Lukas Grasse for CPSC 4660.
-November 29, 2015
+November 29, 2015.
+Based on “EDB: a multi-master database for liquid multi-device software” published in Proceedings of the Second ACM International Conference on Mobile Software Engineering and Systems (MOBILESoft '15).